9 Best Receipt Scanner Apps for Small Business (2026)

 - No corporate card program (not built for enterprise)

-- Direct bank feed integration is not available yet
+- Direct bank feed integration not yet available

-Best for: Mid-size teams and companies that need expense policy enforcement, approval chains, and corporate card management.
+Best for: Mid-size teams and companies needing expense policy enforcement, approval chains, and corporate card management.

-Expensify is one of the most recognized names in expense management.
-It offers receipt scanning alongside a full suite of corporate expense tools, including multi-level approval workflows, policy enforcement, per diem tracking, and its own corporate card program.
+Expensify is a recognized name in expense management, offering receipt scanning alongside multi-level approval workflows, policy enforcement, per diem tracking, and a corporate card program.

-For teams that need managers to review and approve expenses before reimbursement, Expensify handles that well.
-The corporate card integrates directly with the platform, and the approval workflow system is one of the most mature in the market.
+For teams requiring manager review and approval before reimbursement, Expensify handles approval workflows well.
+The corporate card integrates directly, and the approval workflow system is mature.

-However, Expensify is primarily designed for corporate teams, not freelancers.
-To access the full feature set, you generally need to use the Expensify Card.
+However, Expensify targets corporate teams primarily.
 Individual users may find the platform more complex than necessary for simple receipt scanning and expense tracking.

 Key Features: